cube-drone/rt0/players-guide/src/player/combat.md

 the action might be.
 A very time consuming and distracting action, like hacking a computer, might cost all 4 cards, whereas a quick action where the battle is still the focus, like deftly leaping across a chasm, might only cost 1 card.

+### Allies & Friends

+Sometimes a NPC will volunteer to help the players, or the players can recruit NPCs to help!

+Characters with Charming can have one NPC Ally.
+Characters with neither Charming or Repulsive can have one NPC Friend.
+Characters with Repulsive cannot have NPC Allies or Friends.

 -----
 ## Damage, Shields,